asreview/asreview/docs/source/project_create.rst

 on *Save* on the top right.

 .. note::
-    After adding your dataset, ASReview LAB prints the approximate number of duplicates.
+    After adding your dataset, ASReview LAB shows the approximate number of duplicates.
     This number is based on duplicate titles and abstracts and if available, on DOIs.
-    Removing duplicates can be done via the :doc:`API <reference>`, which also allows using a custom persistent identifier (PID) other than DOI for identifying and removing duplicates.
+    Removing duplicates can be done via the `ASReview Datatools <https://github.com/asreview/asreview-datatools>`_, which also allows using a persistent identifier (PID) other than DOI for identifying and removing duplicates.

 Select Prior Knowledge